martinrybak/property_change_notifier/README.md

 ```

 ### Adding listeners
 Listeners can be added at any time.
-A listener cannot be `null`.
 Adding a listener with no parameters will cause it to listen to all properties.
 The same listener can be added to multiple properties.
 Adding the same listener again is a no-op.
 It doesn't hurt to add a listener to a non-existent property, but it serves no purpose; `PropertyChangeNotifier` has no way of knowing if the property actually exists.

 ```
 final model = MyModel();